succinctlabs/sp1-contract-call/README.md

     * Fetches the price of the UNI / WETH pair on Uniswap V3.
     * Outputs a file called [plonk-fixture.json](examples/uniswap/contracts/src/fixtures/plonk-fixture.json), which contains everything you need to verify the proof on chain.
     * To see an example of on-chain verification, take a look at the [contracts](./examples/uniswap/contracts/) directory.
+    * On chain verification requires generating a plonk or groth16 proof, which requires significant computational resources.
+We recommend using the [SP1 Prover network](https://docs.succinct.xyz/generating-proofs/prover-network.html).
 * `multiplexer`
     * Calls a contract that fetches the prices of many different collateral assets.
     * The source code of this contract is found [here](./examples/multiplexer/ZkOracleHelper.sol).